micmankos/card_deck/README.md

   # do something
 ```
 ## Build
-This example discusses how to package and push this code to PyPI.
+This section discusses how to package and push this code to PyPI.

 Do note that, as this is a sample project, we use PyPI's testing server.
 From [here](https://packaging.python.org/guides/using-testpypi/):
 "
 TestPyPI is a separate instance of the Python Package Index (PyPI) that allows you to try out the distribution tools and process without worrying about affecting the real index.
 "

 Specifically, I followed the instructions listed by the [Python docs](https://packaging.python.org/tutorials/packaging-projects/#generating-distribution-archives).
 ```sh
 # make sure latest build tools are installed